hoangnm/react-native-week-view/docs/common-usages.md

 ## Utility reducer

-Events reducer used in these examples.
+Events hook used in some of these examples

 ```js
 const useEvents = (initialEvents = []) => {